The Amazing Tales of Princess Amelia

 The cavern was so huge that Grandpa couldn’t see walls or roof, with the torch flame he held.
 He had an idea!
 He went back to the opening. “ Matt, remove and pass me one of the daggers as quick as you can.
 With a small swirl of sparks, the square opening quickly became a triangle, which is just what Grandpa hoped.
 Once Matt passed him the dagger through the triangular opening, Grandpa pushed it in from his side of the wall, and the square opening again formed.
 This was repeated with the other dagger and both swords, one at a time, until the square opening was now formed from Grandpa’s side.
 Matthew climbed through the opening and then to his surprise, his father removed the two daggers, leaving a narrow slot between swords, through which they could see the Red Wasp when she returned.
 Lifting their glowing blade daggers up before them, they walked carefully forward.
 “Not enough light Pop!”
 Matthew whispered.

 Over the centuries she had hunted down and found many of the hidden depositories of the Azlantid weapons and knowledge, and learned to use their powers.
-The golden rod from the south-western continent had been her most treasured weapon to date, until she found the second Azlantids ship, here in this crater half way around the world, five hundred years ago.
+The golden rod from the south-western continent had been her most treasured weapon to date, until she found the second Azlantids ship, here in this crater half-way around the world, two hundred and fifty years ago.
 She released the poor captive Terraloons from their cages and left them to take revenge on the crater’s inhabitants.
-The one remaining pure blood Azlantid faired haired ‘Goddess’ Athena, had been kept in living pod stasis in the square room.
+The one remaining pure blood Azlantid faired haired ‘Goddess’ Athena, had been kept in living-pod stasis in the square room.
 When Tallia had finally broken through, Athena had somehow been whisked away during the attack.
-Even under torture, the remaining inhabitants would not or could not reveal her whereabouts, nor open the black wall to her, but had finally unwittingly revealed that behind it was where her Starship and this Ship’s quantum drive lay.
+Even under great duress, the remaining inhabitants would not or could not reveal her whereabouts, nor open the black wall to her, but had finally revealed that behind it was where her Starship and this Ship’s quantum drive lay.

 She decided first to revisit the black wall and unsuccessfully tried a new weapon, directing a powerful cutting light through the rock to the black wall.
 This blast of extreme heat rose rapidly into the air, creating an instant and massive lightning storm, which radiated out in all directions.